Johnny Giles became the youngest player to win a full cap for

 Jo Giles says: Hi, my name is Joanna Giles...yes I'm Johnny's

-daughter and I really appreciate all the nice comments you've written
+daughter and I really appreciate all the nice comments you've

-get in touch.
+hesitate to get in touch.
 Jo x

 David says: John played with my dad in Ireland as a schoolboy

 European Cup Semi Final in 1957.
 John was capped under 15 for

 Ireland and played against England who had John Osbourne later of

 (WBA) in goal for them.
-Prior to that he played for a schoolboy side in Dublin called - the
+Prior to that he played for a schoolboy

-played with Shamrock Rovers in his
+also a very good player who played with Shamrock Rovers in his

 Charlie Gillen says: I spent my whole childhood watching Johnny

-Giles play soccer for Leeds and feeling so proud to watch an Irish man
+Giles play soccer for Leeds and feeling so proud to watch an Irish

-greatest soccer player Ireland has ever produced
+the greatest soccer player Ireland has ever produced

-Frank says: I've met John on numerous occasions and I've actually
+Frank says: I've met John on numerous occasions and I've

-knocked a few out to my wife.
+may have knocked a few out to my wife.

-Des Brady says: I first saw him in a pre-season friendly against my
+Des Brady says: I first saw him in a pre-season friendly against

-than everyone else on the pitch - including Bremner
+faster than everyone else on the pitch - including Bremner

 Stephen Toal says: I'm too young to have seen him play but he is